pgdoc/PgDoc.Core/README.md

 # PgDoc

 Document stores offer a lot of flexibility in terms of data structures, however they rarely support ACID transactions.
-On the other hand, SQL databasese are typically ACID-compliant but require managing a SQL schema in addition to application code.
+On the other hand, SQL databases are typically ACID-compliant but require managing a SQL schema in addition to application code.

-PgDoc is a package allowing .NET applications to use PostgreSQL as a document store.
-It leverages the ACID-compliance of PostgreSQL and provides the ability to update, create or modify multiple docuements as part of atomic batches.
+PgDoc enables .NET applications to use PostgreSQL as a generic document store.
+It leverages the ACID-compliance of PostgreSQL and provides the ability to update, create or modify multiple documents as part of atomic batches.

 ## License